Man shot dead by police ‘was due to become a father’

 Friends of the man who died began to gather in the street in the late morning.

-Watchdog the Independent Office for Police Conduct (IOPC) said it declared an independent investigation shortly before midnight, as is standard after a police shooting, and investigators were sent to the scene.
+The IOPC declared an independent investigation shortly before midnight, as is standard after a police shooting, and investigators were at the scene overnight and throughout Tuesday, securing evidence including footage from police vehicles and a police helicopter, as well as officers’ body worn video.

-The IOPC said in a statement: “Our thoughts and sympathies are with all of those affected by this terrible incident.
+London regional director Sal Naseem said: “Our thoughts are with all of those affected by this tragic incident.
+The man’s next of kin have been notified and we have made contact with them to offer our condolences and to explain our role.
+We will keep them regularly updated throughout our investigation.

+“When the police use fatal force it is important that there is a robust, independent investigation to establish all of the circumstances surrounding what happened.

 Register for free to continue reading